-Asahidake Onsen (®x·ņ) is a small hot spring resort at the foot of Hokkaido's highest mountain, Mount Asahidake (2290 meters), and one of the most pleasant bases for exploring Daisetsuzan National Park.
+Asahidake Onsen (®x·ò) is a small hot spring resort at the foot of Hokkaido's highest mountain, Mount Asahidake (2290 meters), and one of the most pleasant bases for exploring Daisetsuzan National Park.

 The small village consists of only about a dozen buildings, wooden lodges, a beautiful youth hostel and two or three large hotels.
 Shopping and dining opportunities are limited to the hotels and the ropeway station.
-For weather forecasts, maps and other tourist information, head to the visitor center.
+For weather forecasts, maps, explanations about the national park and other tourist information, head to the Asahidake Visitor Center near the ropeway station.

 The Asahidake Ropeway lifts visitors from Asahidake Onsen to within a two hour hike of Mount Asahidake's summit.
 Even though the ropeway's upper station is "only" 1600 meters above sea level, it stands in a treeless alpine tundra landscape with alpine flowers in summer.